 PVC Packrafts |

-Kokopelli's TPU packrafts are less durable and abrasion-resistant compared to inflatables made out of PVC or Hypalon.
+Kokopelli's TPU packrafts are less durable and abrasion-resistant compared to inflatables made out of PVC or Hypalon, but are significantly lighter and more packable.

-On the whole, you could argue that inflatable kayaks are more durable than packrafts, unless you're purchasing a Kokopelli PVC packraft.
+On the whole, you could argue that inflatable kayaks are more durable than packrafts, unless you are purchasing a PVC packraft.
 The benefit of a PVC packraft over a PVC inflatable kayak is that you are getting just about the same durability in a much smaller package.

 Portability